 Enrollment for no credit is accomplished in the conventional manner of enrollment, with regular admission and enrollment procedures being required.
 The student pays the regular tuition and fees, participates in class activities, and receives the grade of NC upon completion of the coursework.
-The student must indicate in writing no later than the 12th day of classes (the fourth day during summer terms or sessions) that he or she wishes to take a course for no credit.
+The student must indicate in writing no later than the 12th day of classes (the fourth day of classes in summer sessions; the second day of classes in intersession terms) that he or she wishes to take a course for no credit.
 Permission of the instructor or department is required for this type of enrollment, and the student is listed on class rolls.
 This enrollment is different from audit enrollments, for which no enrollment or grade is recorded.